quixio/quix-docs/docs/platform/tutorials/sentiment-analysis/code-and-deploy-sentiment-service.md

 Follow these steps to make the necessary changes:

-1. Locate the file `main.py`
+1. Locate the file `main.py`.

-2. Import `pipeline` from `transformers`
+2. Import `pipeline` from `transformers`:

     ```python
     from transformers import pipeline
     ```

-3. Create the `classifier` property and set it to a new pipeline
+3. Create the `classifier` property and set it to a new pipeline:

     ```python
     classifier = pipeline('sentiment-analysis')